Webfacing/wf-cpanel-right-now-site-health/README.md

 ```
 ## Known limitations
  * The amoumt of used disk space reported will not include space taken by other databases than the site's own WordPress database.
 The reported value may therefore be inaccurate or too low in some cases (accounts with more databases of any type).
+ * The maximum available disk space seems only to be made visible by cPanel&reg; when a user is active in the cPanel&reg; UI and then cached for some time.
+This plugin will further cahe that value for up to on year.
+After an upgrade or downgrade, and no user login to cPanel&reg;, this plugin might be misleading by reporting an old value.
  * This plugin will probably not report much if the site is not on a cPanel&reg; managed server, but will do the test for HTTPS only.
  * This plugin is written for **PHP 7.4** and later, and for WordPress 5.4 and later.
 It's namespaced, has static classes and uses typed class properties.